 Al Bustan Palace Hotel

 Set into a remote cove at the base of the steep mountains as they plunge into the sea, the picturesque Al Bustan Palace Hotel, currently operated by the Ritz Carlton corporation, is one of the world’s most lavish hotels.
 It was originally built over 30 years as the location of the GCC conference, but it now mostly hosts European holiday makers who are visiting Oman.
-One of our favorite things to do in Muscat is visit the Al Bustan Palace for tea.
+One of our favorite attractions in Muscat is visit the Al Bustan Palace for tea.
 It’s worth noting that the beach at Al Bustan Palace is among the best beaches in Muscat.

 Al Qurum Park